-Born in Pomerania, Poland, Ilona Kubiaczyk-Adler grew up during the era of communism and witnessed the country’s transition to capitalism.
-Acquiring a passport at the age of 15 allowed her to see the West for the first time (passports had been difficult to obtain for common people before the fall of the communist government).
+Born in Pomerania, Poland, Kubiaczyk-Adler grew up during the era of communism and witnessed the country’s transition to capitalism.
+Acquiring a passport after the fall of the communist government allowed her to see the West for the first time.
 The shock of the experience inspired her to explore the world beyond her home country.
 She has traveled, mainly as a performer, through most of Europe, and South and North America.

 Music became Ilona’s passion early in life – her first musical memory was listening to a Chopin concerto played by Krystian Zimerman on Polish TV.
 Watching the close-ups of the hands and the keyboard inspired her to draw the pattern of piano keys everywhere, including the furniture.
 To avoid further damage, her mother decided to send her to music school when she was 7.
 The Polish music school system kept her busy with daily afternoon classes of theory and history, ear training, choir, ensembles and private lessons until college.